Jacob Bosiokovic

-Jacob Bosiokovic (born December 21, 1993) is an American professional baseball pitcher who is a free agent.
-He is currently a phantom ballplayer, having spent five days on the St. Louis Cardinals' active roster without making an appearance.
+Jacob Bosiokovic (born December 21, 1993) is a former American professional baseball pitcher.
+He is also a phantom ballplayer, having spent five days on the St. Louis Cardinals' active roster without making an appearance.

 Career

 Bosiokovic graduated from Rutherford B. Hayes High School in Delaware, Ohio, in 2012.
 Though the Ohio High School Baseball Coaches Association named him their Division I baseball player of the year for two consecutive years, he went unselected in the 2012 MLB draft and enrolled at Ohio State University to play college baseball for the Ohio State Buckeyes.

 Colorado Rockies

 The Colorado Rockies drafted Bosiokovic in the 19th round, with the 560th overall selection, of the 2016 Major League Baseball draft.
 He made his professional debut with the Low–A Boise Hawks, hitting .274 in 68 games.

 Bosiokovic spent the 2017 season with the Single–A Asheville Tourists, hitting .246/.299/.466 with 15 home runs, 54 RBI, and 16 stolen bases.
 He spent the 2018 campaign with the High–A Lancaster JetHawks, playing in 42 games and batting .159/.247/.245 with four home runs, 17 RBI, and six stolen bases.

 Following the 2018 season, Bosiokovic was converted into a pitcher.
 He made 33 appearances for Single–A Asheville in 2019, recording a 4.54 ERA with 42 strikeouts across 41 2/3 innings pitched.